‘Creepy’ Unexplained Drones Keep Flying Over Colorado & Nebraska

 “All the sudden, it’s just going to stop and we’re not going to have answers,” she said.
 “And that’s very unsettling to a lot of people.
 It’s the fear of the unknown.”

-The drone packs are not the only creepy phenomenon to hit the midwest recently.
+The drone packs are not the only creepy phenomenon to hit the region recently.
 As previously reported by The Inquisitr, mysterious waves were recorded in Oklahoma this past fall, in what scientists were calling “the anomaly.”